-- A FHA Home Loan requires Up Front Mortgage Insurance Premium (UFMIP) and monthly mortgage insurance.
+- An FHA Home Loan requires Up Front Mortgage Insurance Premium (UFMIP) and monthly mortgage insurance.

-- With a FHA Loan the sellers of a property can contribute up to six percent of purchase price towards the buyers closing cost.
+- With an FHA Loan, the sellers of a property can contribute up to six percent of the purchase price towards the buyers closing cost.

 Our goal at Security America Mortgage is to match the best product to the needs of our clients.
 In addition to offering VA Home Loans, we offer FHA Home Loans.
 Contact us today to discuss your loan options and determine which loan is best for you!